dentra/esphome-components/components/miot_thermogigro/README.md

 # Universal Xiaomi Thermometer Hygrometer

-This component possibly should work with any Xiaomi or sub-brands (Mijia, Yeelight, Qingping, MiaoMiaoce etc...) devices wich can measure temperature and/or humidity.
+This component possibly should work with any Xiaomi or sub-brands (Mijia, Yeelight, Qingping, MiaoMiaoce etc...) devices which can measure temperature and/or humidity.

 * ClearGrass Bluetooth Hygrothermograph (CGG1)
 * Xiaomi Mi Temperature and Humidity Monitor 2 (LYWSD03MMC)